anamalvi/textbound/README.md

 - **Esc** or click the tab again — quit
 - Toolbar icon toggles the game on the current tab

-Hitting a word (highlighted tint) or your own body ends the run.
+Hitting a word (toggle for highlighted tint) or your own body ends the run.
 The snake wraps at the viewport edges.
 Best score is saved in `chrome.storage.local`.

 ## Develop